open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 The sioclient_tls.lib included in release package has been enhanced to verify server's certificate.
 Handshake fails if the server is using an invalid certificate.

 # 5 NAT and firewall traversal {#section5}
 Intel CS for WebRTC Client SDK for C++ fully supports NAT and firewall traversal with STUN / TURN / ICE.
-The rfc5766-turn-server version 3.2.3.6 from https://code.google.com/p/rfc5766-turn-server/ has been verified.
+The Coturn TURN server from https://github.com/coturn/coturn can be one choice.

 # 6 Customize signaling channel {#section6}
 Signaling channel is an implementation to transmit signaling data for creating a WebRTC session.
 Signaling channel